 The MPO CMP process created a systematic process that provides information on transportation system performance to provide for effective management and operation of the transportation system and to alleviate congestion and enhance mobility.
-The program provides effective management of existing facilities through use of travel demand and operational management strategies.
 The CMP includes the following elements.

-- Performance measures and objectives; - A program for continuous data collection and system monitoring; - Identification and evaluation of the implementation schedule and benefits of possible congestion management strategies; and - Evaluation of the effectiveness of implemented strategies. - Information gathered in management systems is to be integrated into the transportation planning process.
+- Identify the key performance measures to track system performance over time that will address operations objectives and to the congestion problems facing the planning area. - Continue developing a program for continuous data collection and system monitoring. - Identification and evaluation of the implementation schedule and benefits of possible congestion management strategies and evaluation of the effectiveness of implemented strategies. - Information gathered in the management systems is integrated into the transportation planning process and periodically used to evaluate the effectiveness of implemented strategies.